Michael Parker (politician): Party switch

+Campaign for governor

 In the 1999 gubernatorial election Parker had almost 9,000 fewer votes than his Democratic opponent, Lieutenant Governor Ronnie Musgrove.
 However, due to the presence of two minor candidates, Musgrove came up a few thousand votes short of a majority.
 Under the state constitution, a gubernatorial candidate must win a majority of the popular vote and a majority of state house districts.
 Each candidate carried 61 of the 122 state house districts.
 The election was thus decided by the state house, where the Democrats had a supermajority at the time.
 However, Parker refused to concede, and the House elected Musgrove 86-36 along partisan lines.

 Army Corps

 Parker was appointed by George W. Bush as Assistant Secretary of the Army (Civil Works), with oversight of the Army Corps of Engineers, which has numerous projects in Parker's home state of Mississippi.
 Parker was one of the first political casualties of the Bush administration's heavily centralized management style when he spoke out to promote the Corps of Engineers priorities and was then asked to leave in the summer of 2002.
 In recent years Parker has been a Washington lobbyist, specializing in infrastructure issues.